ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

             Applying the min-max envelope gives us an inadequate result:
             [![](https://issart.com/blog/wp-content/uploads/2018/10/29_outlbound.png)](https://issart.com/blog/wp-content/uploads/2018/10/29_outlbound.png)

-            To fix this, we split high blocks into vertical “chunks” with a limited height.
+            To fix this, we split high blocks into vertical "chunks" with a limited height.
 Now for every bin more than one chunk can exist.
 For example, here are three such cases:
             [![](https://issart.com/blog/wp-content/uploads/2018/10/30_outlchunks.png)](https://issart.com/blog/wp-content/uploads/2018/10/30_outlchunks.png)

             After that we find optimal indices of chunks for every vertical block.
 We use forward-backward algorithm with a vertical distance between the neighbouring chunks as cost function.
 This gives us a sequence of chunks covering inlier points.